The dual complex of log Calabi-Yau pairs on Mori fibre spaces: Dual complex of logCY pairs on Mori fibre spaces with Picard number 2

-Denote by $W$ a vertical lc centre of maximal dimension which is not a vertical divisor.
+Let $(Y, \Delta)$ be a dlt pair as in Theorem \ref{DualComplexlogCYMorifibrespace}.
+Denote by $W$ a maximal vertical lc centre which is not a vertical divisor.
 The following facts hold. \begin{enumerate}[label = (\roman*)] \item \textit{$W$ is an irreducible component of the intersection of all the horizontal divisors in $\Delta$} due to the bound on the number of horizontal divisors in \ref{generalitiesdualcomplexpicard2}.\ref{dualcomplexgeneral fibre} and the description of $W$ in \ref{generalitiesdualcomplexpicard2}.\ref{verticallogcentre}.
-In particular, $\mathcal{D}( \Delta|_{F_\text{gen}})\simeq \partial \sigma^{r}$ by Theorem \ref{conjsncFanoPic1}, since the restriction $\Delta|_{F_\text{gen}}$ of $\Delta$ to a general fibre $F_\text{gen}$ of the morphism $\pi$ consists of $r+1$ irreducible components. \item Viceversa, \textit{any stratum of codimension $r+1$, intersection of horizontal divisors, is a vertical stratum of maximal dimension not contained in any vertical divisor of $\Delta$.} By dimensional reasons, $W$ is not dominant.
-Moreover, if $W$ were contained in a vertical divisor of $\Delta$, there would be at least $r+2$ divisors passing though its generic points, contradicting the dlt hypothesis. \item \textit{Let $W^+$ be a horizontal stratum of codimension $r$.
-Then, the restriction map $\pi|_W^+\colon W^+ \to Z$ is a birational morphism.} We first claim that $\pi|_W^+$ is generically injective.
-In fact, it is generically finite, since a general fibre of $\pi|_W^+$ is a collection of $0$-dimensional strata of the log pair $(F_{\text{gen}}, \Delta|_{F_{\text{gen}}})$.
+In particular, $\mathcal{D}( \Delta|_{F_\text{gen}})\simeq \partial \sigma^{r}$ by Theorem \ref{conjsncFanoPic1}, since the restriction $\Delta|_{F_\text{gen}}$ of $\Delta$ to a general fibre $F_\text{gen}$ of the morphism $\pi$ consists of $r+1$ irreducible components. \item Viceversa, \textit{any stratum of codimension $r+1$, intersection of horizontal divisors, is a maximal vertical stratum not contained in any vertical divisor of $\Delta$.} By dimensional reasons, $W$ is not dominant.
+Moreover, if $W$ were contained in a vertical divisor of $\Delta$, there would be at least $r+2$ divisors passing though its generic point, contradicting the dlt hypothesis. \item Let $W^+$ be a horizontal stratum of codimension $r$, which in particular contains the maximal vertical stratum $W$.
+Then \textit{the restriction map is a birational morphism.} We first claim that $\pi|_{W^+}$ is generically injective.
+In fact, it is generically finite, since a general fibre of $\pi|_{W^+}$ is a collection of $0$-dimensional strata of the log pair $(F_{\text{gen}}, \Delta|_{F_{\text{gen}}})$.
 Hence, we have that

+where the first equality follows from \ref{defW} and the last summation runs over all the horizontal strata $W_i^+$ of codimension $r$.
+Since any $r$-uple of horizontal divisors intersects along a general fibre and there are exactly $r+1$ horizontal divisors due to \ref{defW}, there are at least $r+1={r+1 \choose r}$ such intersections; equivalently there are at least $r+1$ horizontal strata $W_i^+$.
+Now the previous equation forces that the $W_i^+$ are indeed $r+1$, and $\deg\pi|_{W^+}=1$.
+Finally, the normality of $Z$ and Zariski's Main Theorem \cite[cor 11.4]{Hartshorne1977} implies the restriction map $\pi|_{W^+}$ is a birational morphism.
+In particular, $\mathcal{D}^{hor}=\mathcal{D}(\Delta|_{F_\text{gen}})$.